| |

 - Avoid overheating

-- After the second trimester, avoid bouncing and lying on
+- After the second trimester, avoid bouncing and lying on your back for more than five minutes.

-- Stretch prior to your class slowly, avoiding forceful or
+- Stretch prior to your class slowly, avoiding forceful or sudden stretching.

-- Low impact and water aerobics are less likely to cause
+- Low impact and water aerobics are less likely to cause problems.

 - Avoid crowded classes where you may bump into your neighbor.

-- You may be asked to avoid aerobics classes if you have a
+- You may be asked to avoid aerobics classes if you have a history of pregnancy complications or preterm birth.

-recommendations regarding sport specific exercise during pregnancy and
+sport specific exercise during pregnancy and aerobics.